-Key Issue Groups (goals) No. Material issues Materiality Framework and KPIs Applicable business D. Contributing to a carbon-neutral, circular economy 12 Reduce waste materials and increase the efficiency of resource usage, especially at pharmacies and plants Under consideration 13 Reduce CO2 emissions by increasing energy usage efficiency and promoting the use of renewable energy Reduce greenhouse gas emissions 2030 target Dispensing Pharmacy Business: Reduce CO2 emissions per store by 30% (compared to FY2020).
-Pharmaceutical Manufacturing and Sales Business: Reduce CO2 emissions per 100 million tablets produced by 30% (compared to FY2020) 2050 target Achieve carbon neutrality (zero CO2 emissions in real terms) Nihon Chouzai Group 14 Build environment-friendly and society-friendly supply chains with outstanding transparency Under consideration E. Fostering and utilizing diverse manpower 15 Secure manpower that supports the company's growth, and put in place HR systems that promote the growth of employees Under consideration 16 Promote diversity, respect for human rights, and the participation of women in the workplace Increase the percentage of women in managerial positions ^{12} 13% or more (from April 2022 through March 2025) Historical results 7.2% as of April 1, 2019 8.7% as of April 1, 2020 10.1% as of April 1, 2021 10.8% as of April 1, 2022 Nihon Chouzai Group 17 Establish a workplace environment that enhances employee health and motivation Help employees maintain and improve their personal health^{1} Percentage of employees who smoke 0% Percentage of employees who undergo secondary health checkups 100% (By March 2031) Nihon Chouzai Group To help employees with illnesses or disabilities balance their medical treatment and work duties, the Group will revamp its relevant systems and measures in line with societal expectation, and improve conditions for employees returning to work after an absence
+Key Issue Groups (goals) No. Material issues Materiality Framework and KPIs Applicable business D. Contributing to a carbon-neutral, circular economy 12 Reduce waste materials and increase the efficiency of resource usage, especially at pharmacies and plants Under consideration Reduce CO2 emissions by increasing energy usage efficiency and promoting the use of renewable energy Reduce greenhouse gas emissions 2030 target Dispensing Pharmacy Business: Reduce CO2 emissions per store by 30% (compared to FY2020).
+Pharmaceutical Manufacturing and Sales Business: Reduce CO2 emissions per 100 million tablets produced by 30% (compared to FY2020) 2050 target Achieve carbon neutrality (zero CO2 emissions in real terms) Nihon Chouzai Group 14 Build environment-friendly and society-friendly supply chains with outstanding transparency Formulation of Nippon Chouzai Group Supplier Code of Conduct and implementation of Partnership Building Declaration in Multi-stakeholder Guidelines Nihon Chouzai Group E. Fostering and utilizing diverse manpower 15 Secure manpower that supports the company's growth, and put in place HR systems that promote the growth of employees Under consideration 16 Promote diversity, respect for human rights, and the participation of women in the workplace Increase the percentage of women in managerial positions12 13% or more (from April 2022 through March 2025) Historical results 7.2% as of April 1, 2019 8.7% as of April 1, 2020 10.1% as of April 1, 2021 10.8% as of April 1, 2022 10.9% as of April 1, 2023 Nihon Chouzai Group